Firefighters on alert as dangerous fire weather returns

-SAN DIEGO — Firefighters who are returning home from Northern California are now carrying their gear in their personal cars as dangerous fire weather returns to our area.
+SAN DIEGO — Firefighters returning home from Northern California now are carrying their gear in their personal vehicles as dangerous fire weather returns to the area.

 A red flag warning is in place for San Diego County as humidity levels have dropped to 3%.
 Winds have picked up and heat is expect to reach into the triple digits during the next few days.